Riverside Wrongful Death Lawyers

 - The parents, legal guardian, or legal heir of a minor

 While friends, non-registered partners, and distant relatives may participate in the litigation process as witnesses or advocates, unless receiving substantial financial support, they may not bring an action for wrongful death in California.
-Close family members can, however, and should speak with a respected wrongful death lawyer as soon as possible.
+However, close family members can, and should, speak with a respected wrongful death lawyer as soon as possible.

 Our Success Handling Wrongful Death Litigation

 At Greene Broillet & Wheeler, we’ve handled some of the nation’s most horrific wrongful death cases.
-Our top-rated Riverside wrongful death attorneys even obtained $4.9 billion in compensation, the largest individual products liability verdict in history, for clients catastrophically injured or killed by defective motor vehicle gas tanks.
-The following cases are only some examples of the compensation we’ve recovered for families suffering from the unnatural loss of their loved ones:
+We even obtained $4.9 billion in compensation, the largest individual products liability verdict in history, for clients catastrophically injured or killed by defective motor vehicle gas tanks.
+The following cases are only some examples of the compensation we’ve recovered for families suffering from the untimely loss of a loved one:

 - $14.4 million for the loss of a husband and mother after a negligently serviced and inspected asphalt truck caused a chain-reaction crash, resulting in a load of hot asphalt striking their vehicle